 Phases of Risk Management Process

-Generally, risk management process is strongly connected to one another.
-Hence they cannot be taken care of in a fragmented manner.
-At the same time nor they can be taken care of by an individual department of an organization. by independent functions and/or departments, but a dedicated process is necessary that requires a structured organization and effective communication mechanisms.
+The Risk Management process is closely interconnected, so it cannot be handled in a fragmented manner.
+It is also not a task that can be assigned to a single department of an organization.
+A dedicated process that requires a structured organization and effective communication mechanisms is necessary.
 Traditionally, the phases of a Risk Management process are as follows:

-To be effective, each of these phases must be fully integrated within the company organization.
+Each phase must be fully integrated within the company organization to be effective.

-- The first and the foremost thing is identifying the areas of risk.
-Risks may arise due to specific combination of market, product or service, manufacturing or distribution process as well as other external factors.
+- The first and foremost thing is to identify the areas of risk.
+Risks may arise due to a specific combination of market, product or service, manufacturing or distribution process, and other external factors.

-- Next thing is to identify and define an assessment activity schedule.
+- The next thing is to identify and define an assessment activity schedule.

-The next phase of Risk management process is risk Identification Process, it is important to identify the potential risks and then give their detailed description.
-Hence all possible sources of risk management training such as, the positions of the stakeholders, market changes, manufacturing errors or work accidents should be thoroughly analyzed.
-The process of identifying potential risks management techniques must include:
+The next phase of the Risk Management process is the Risk Identification Process.
+It is important to identify the potential risks and give their detailed description.
+Hence, all possible sources of risk management training, such as the stakeholders’ positions, market changes, manufacturing errors, or work accidents, should be thoroughly analyzed.
+The process of identifying potential risk management techniques must include the following: